syamaguc/ft_transcendence/README.md

 ## Usage

-First  you need to put the correct values in the file.
+If you want to use the 42API, first you need to put the correct values in the file.

 /backend/api/.env.sample/default.env